johnsonpupuLin/SPlab_script/README.md

 At the time point I constructed this repository, most of the analysis focused on human fetal gonad.
 Therefore, large part of scripts are included in "human" directory.
-However, if you are already familiar with linux, you can just modify the path of input and reference, then the script could be applied to other species.
+However, if you are already familiar with Linux, you can just modify the path of input and reference, then the script could be applied to other species.

 To a certain extent, this repository is only a backup for the script I've used before.